 5. When is my Recovery?

 This does NOT mean you will get a quick recovery.
 At Rexxfield, we have at least one case where the crypto wallet was frozen by court-order for over a year, and still no recovery of money to the victim.
 The crypto is still sitting there, locked up tight, but recovery is still pending.
-Why? well one reason is that the proceeds of crime can be held in evidence for quite some time.
-The victim who initiated the investigation is unlikely to be the ONLY victim, and so there can be valid claims by many persons for the same assets.
+Why?
+One reason is that the proceeds of crime can be held in evidence for quite some time.
+The victim who initiated the investigation is unlikely to be the ONLY victim, and so there can be valid claims by many people for the same assets.
 As you can imagine, this makes disbursement of claims a complex problem that takes time to work through.

 Frustratingly, this path is slow, and so if you have lost cryptocurrency to a scammer, do not expect a quick outcome.